zsiki/GeoEasy/doc/step_by_step.rst

 -------------------------------

-The sum of the horizontal distances between points having coordinates can be calculated in the graphic window using the rules tool from the toolbar (4th icon).
-Click on the point marker of the first point and the further point.
+The sum of the horizontal distances between points having coordinates can be calculated in the graphic window using the ruler tool from the toolbar (4th icon).
+Click on the point marker of the first point and the further points.
 Finally double click on the last point.
 A report is sent to *Calculation results* window.